 The job of an electrical engineer is far broader than the job of an electrician, electrical engineers might be able to do the job of electricians, but electricians can’t do what an electrical engineer does.

-Electrical engineer primarily works in multidisciplinary teams, meaning they have a major involvement in the designing, implementation, testing, and maintenance of the electrical systems.
+Electrical engineers primarily work in multidisciplinary teams, meaning they are majorly involved in designing, implementing, testing, and maintaining electrical systems.

-Many people think that electricians and electrical engineers are the same people, however, they’re some differences between them, the differences are mostly in educational backgrounds as they’re two different careers.
+Many people think that electricians and electrical engineers are the same people.
+However, they have some differences, mostly in educational backgrounds, as they’re two different careers.

 Both electricians and electrical engineers work with electricity, but they both have different job roles.

-Electricians are responsible for electrical wiring, which includes installation, and maintenance, as well as repairment, while the job of electrical engineers is more complicated.
-Electrical engineers have the responsibility of studying, designing, and manufacturing control systems and components.
+Electricians are responsible for electrical wiring, which includes installation and maintenance, as well as repair, while the job of electrical engineers is more complicated.
+Electrical engineers study, design, and manufacture control systems and components.

 An average pay rate of an electrician in the United States is around $26 an hour and $57k annually.
 As I said pay rate varies with the region, the median salary is around $44k, but it varies by state.

-The pay scale of an electrician is different in every region, however, there’s a study that said, “between 2019 and 2029, electricians employment is supposed to grow faster than most of the other professions”, with that the pay can increase or decrease it basically depends on how good an electrician is.
+The pay scale of an electrician is different in every region.
+However, a study said, “Between 2019 and 2029, electrician employment is supposed to grow faster than most of the other professions” With that, the pay can increase or decrease.
+It depends on how good an electrician is.

 Here is the list of the top-paying states for electricians: